ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 # General notes

+General notes (feedback on datacall for next year are there : https://github.com/ices-eg/wg_WGEEL/issues/129

 **CHECK** you need to check, **MISSING** corresponds to missing data, **IMPORTANT NOTE** is a big change we have brought to your data.